madskristensen/JSON-Intellisense/README.md

 ### Editor watermarks
-Sometimes JSON files tend to look the same, so watermarks are added to the upper right corner to identify what file you are working in.
+Sometimes JSON files tend to look the same, so watermarks are added to the bottom right corner to identify what file you are working in.

 ![Screenshot](https://raw.githubusercontent.com/madskristensen/JSON-Intellisense/master/art/watermark.png)